coldshrine/study-notes/books/designing-data-intensive-applications.md

 Handling the hot key over several reducers is called _shared join_ method.
 In Crunch is similar but requires the hot keys to be specified explicitly.

 Hive's skewed join optimisation requries hot keys to be specified explicitly and it uses map-side join.
 If you _can_ make certain assumptions about your input data, it is possible to make joins faster.
 A MapReducer job with no reducers and no sorting, each mapper simply reads one input file and writes one output file.

+The output of a batch process is often not a report, but some other kind of structure.

+Google's original use of MapReduce was to build indexes for its search engine.
+Hadoop MapReduce remains a good way of building indexes for Lucene/Solr.

+If you need to perform a full-text search, a batch process is very effective way of building indexes: the mappers partition the set of documents as needed, each reducer builds the index for its partition, and the index files are written to the distributed filesystem.
+It pararellises very well.

+Machine learning systems such as clasifiers and recommendation systems are a common use for batch processing.